mdcge/LiquidOSimulations-nix/README.md

 # LiquidOSimulations Nix environment
+This repository contains the necessary files to create a Nix environment with LiquidO's fork of ratpac-two.
+This environment can be used to build LiquidOSimulations.

 ## Installing Nix
 Note: Determinate Nix is not supported for `x86_64-darwin` (Intel Mac).

-To install Nix, follow the [installation instructions](https://determinate.systems/blog/determinate-nix-installer/).
+You will have to go through the official installer for that architecture.

+In order to use this repo, you must install [Nix](https://nixos.org/).
+This is possible via the official Nix channels, but a slightly more streamlined and ergonomic approach is to use [Determinate Nix](https://docs.determinate.systems/determinate-nix/).

 In short, to install Nix, run the command